 If you’re planning to take a long drive to Baguio or La Union, leave before dawn, ideally around 3 to 4 a.m.
 Not only do the wee hours offer better traffic conditions.
 They’ll also save you from getting in queue during the day when the heat of the sun is at its peak.

-If you can, take a vacation leave on Holy Wednesday and start the drive from there.
-Doing this will allow you to avoid the rush of vehicles taking the same route.
-Plus, who doesn’t want an extra day of relaxation?
+If you can, take a vacation leave on Holy Wednesday (or even earlier) and start the drive from there, so you can avoid the rush of vehicles taking the same route.
+Plus, who doesn’t want an extra day of relaxation or two?

 There’s no one definitive route to take when you’re going somewhere.
-When planning your Holy Week trip, consider the new roads and highways such as the TPLEX Pozorrubio Exit, Mabiga Interchange, and Barkadahan Bridge that were opened to the public recently to help ease traffic and reduce travel time.
+When planning your Holy Week trip, consider alternative roads and highways such as the TPLEX Pozorrubio Exit, Mabiga Interchange, and Barkadahan Bridge.
+These help ease traffic and reduce travel time.
 Do some research on possible routes in advance to identify which one can take you to your destination the soonest.

-Manila-Baguio in a Maximum of 5 Hours via TPLEX Pozorrubio Exit
+🛣️ Manila to Baguio in up to 5 Hours via TPLEX Pozorrubio Exit

 A trip to Baguio, La Union, or anywhere in North Luzon from Metro Manila will be a lot faster when you take the Tarlac-Pangasinan-La Union Expressway (TPLEX).
-You can reach Baguio in only five hours, thanks to the opening of a new TPLEX exit in Pozorrubio, Pangasinan.
-You can shorten the trip if you travel beyond peak hours starting from 12 midnight.
+You can reach Baguio in only 5 hours, thanks to the TPLEX exit in Pozorrubio, Pangasinan.
+To shorten your trip, travel beyond peak hours from 12 midnight.

 Rather than passing through the MacArthur Highway/Manila North Road/Radial Road 9 or TPLEX Urdaneta exit, just go straight ahead to the Pozorrubio exit, which is the end of the highway.
 This will reduce your travel time to just 45 minutes from Tarlac to Pozorrubio, which used to take 2.5 hours.
 From the TPLEX Pozorrubio exit, it will take you another 45 minutes to get to Baguio.